fecaps-org/financial-control-api/README.md

 Stateful resources are defined with **Terraform**, so in order to create/change the resources follow the steps below.

+**ATTENTION:** In order to fully create the infrastructure in AWS it's required to setup this project within an organization in GitHub, as Terraform has a limitation to setup a WebHook in a personal project, see more [here](https://www.terraform.io/docs/providers/github/r/repository_webhook.html)

 ---

 - Create env file and update it based on your needs: